-The accounting year of the Fund is from 1 June to 31 May.
+The accounting year of the Fund is identical to the calendar year.

 Article 6 Unit Categories and Use of Earnings

 The Fund features three different unit categories and the corresponding certificates: dividend-bearing units, non-dividend-bearing units with capital gains tax payment, and non-dividend-bearing units without capital gains tax payment, with certificates being issued for one unit each and also for fractional units.